Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Arch support without excessive compression

-Ill-fitting socks are the primary cause of blisters—not the walking itself.
+Ill-fitting socks cause more blisters than the walking itself.

 Cushioning Preferences

-• Light cushioning: Best for well-maintained paths and warmer weather.
-Less bulk means better boot fit and cooler feet.
+• Light cushioning — best for well-maintained paths in warmer weather.
+Less bulk means better boot fit and cooler feet

 Style Options

 Walking socks needn't be purely functional.
-Our Premium Merino range comes in colours that complement outdoor wear—because looking good on the trail matters too.
+The Noblesocks Premium Merino range comes in colours that complement outdoor wear — because looking good on the trail matters too.

 Walking Socks for Men

-Men's walking socks need to handle larger feet, greater body weight, and often longer distances.
+Men's walking socks need to handle larger feet, higher body weight, and often longer distances.

 Fit Considerations